NashTech-Labs/kafka-unit-testing.g8/README.markdown

 **KAFKA-UNIT-TESTING**

-A basic application to show use case of kafka producer and consumer.
-And to demonstrate unit testing of kafka using Embedded Kafka.
+A basic application to show use case of kafka producer and consumer, and to demonstrate unit testing of kafka using Embedded Kafka.
+EmbeddedKafka is a library which gives us flexibility to unit test kafka.
+It will run zookeeper and kafka server itself before the test and stop it after test.

 **How to setup ?**